isushilsuthar/Basic-DS-roadmap/3_Projects/README.md

 # 🧪 Projects

-This folder includes clean, simple, and self-built projects ideal for showcasing in a Data Science or ML resume.
+This folder includes how to make clean, simple, and self-built projects ideal for showcasing in a Data Science or ML resume.

 ---